DavidAJohnston/CrowdsaleBestPractices/README.md

 4. Quantifying the number of tokens to be generated in the future.

-5. Single currency pricing of the software token's sold (BTC pricing is recommended given its liquidity and irreversibility).
+5. Single currency pricing of the software token's sold (BTC is recommended given its liquidity and irreversibility).

 6. Detailing technical milestones to be achieved to unlock funds collected from the sale.